BrightcoveOS/android-player-samples/README.md

 * [Basic Widevine Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/BasicWidevineSampleApp): This app shows how to configure an app to use the Brightcove native Android player Widevine Plugin to play a video.

-* [HLS Player FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/HLSPlayerFreeWheelSampleApp/src/main): This app shows how to configure an app to use the HLS Player with the FreeWheel Plugin to play a video.

-* [HLS Player ID3 Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/HLSPlayerID3SampleApp/src/main): This app shows how to use ID3 tags with the HLS player.

-* [HLS Player Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/HLSPlayerIMASampleApp): This app shows how to configure an app to use the HLS Player with the Google IMA Plugin to play a video.

-* [HLS Player Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/HLSPlayerSampleApp/src/main): This app shows how to setup the HLS player to play.

 * [WebVTT Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/WebVTTSampleApp): This app shows how to implement closed captioning using WebVTT files with Android 4.4.

+## Brightcove HLS Player sample apps:

+* [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-hls/BasicSampleApp/src/main): This app shows how to setup the HLS Player to play.

+* [FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-hls/FreeWheelSampleApp/src/main): This app shows how to configure an app to use the HLS Player with the FreeWheel Plugin to play a video.

+* [ID3 Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-hls/ID3SampleApp/src/main): This app shows how to use ID3 tags with the HLS Player.

+* [Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-hls/IMASampleApp): This app shows how to configure an app to use the HLS Player with the Google IMA Plugin to play a video.

+## Brightcove ExoPlayer sample apps:

+* [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSampleApp/src/main): This app shows how to setup the Brightcove ExoPlayer to play.

 ## Installing the sample apps
 Currently, all of the sample app projects must be installed together as a bundle.
 Individual sample app projects also have specific dependencies.
 For those specific dependencies, see the individual project descriptions above for details.